- What other names is Alpine Ragwort known by?

 Insufficient Evidence to Rate Effectiveness for...

-liver damage.
+There's a lot of concern about using alpine ragwort as medicine, because it contains chemicals called hepatotoxic pyrrolizidine alkaloids (PAs), which may block blood flow in the veins and cause liver damage.
 Hepatotoxic PAs might also cause cancer and birth defects.
 Alpine ragwort preparations that are not certified and labeled “hepatotoxic PA-free” are considered UNSAFE.

 It's also UNSAFE to apply alpine ragwort to broken skin.
 The dangerous chemicals in alpine ragwort can be absorbed quickly through broken skin and can lead to dangerous body-wide toxicity.
 Steer clear of skin products that aren't certified and labeled “hepatotoxic PA-free.”
 There isn't enough information to know if it's safe to apply alpine ragwort to unbroken skin.
 It's best to avoid use.